January 15, 2022

 About the Artist

-Originally from Laredo, Texas, César Martínez studied art at Texas A&I University in Kingsville and got his Bachelor of Science degree in All-Level Art Education in 1968.
+Originally from Laredo, Texas, César A. Martínez attended Raymond & Tirza Martin High School.
+He studied Art at Texas A&I University in Kingsville and got his Bachelor of Science degree in All-Level Art Education in 1968.
 He was drafted into the US Army in 1969 and after serving in Korea, he was honorably discharged in 1971.
 Since then, he has lived and worked as a professional artist in San Antonio.
 His interest and involvement in the Chicano political movement since the early 1970s led his work in the Chicano and Mexican-American cultural explorations and themes for which he is now well known.
 He has exhibited widely at the national and international level, including the Corcoran Gallery of Art in Washington DC, The Brooklyn Museum in New York, The Los Angeles County Museum of Art in California, the Museum of Fine Art in Houston Texas, and the Museo de Arte Moderno in México City.